Goals and Objectives

-Once you’ve got fetch working on all three arrays, you can delete your hardcoded data file!
+- Once you’ve got fetch working on all three arrays, delete your hardcoded data file!
 Make sure you are not using this data file for your testing.
 Instead, create smaller sample datasets in their own file to use for testing.

 - Implement one of the listed 3rd party libraries or one of your choosing with instructor approval.

-- Expand your filtering functionality to include multiple tags and search by name and ingredients in your RecipeRepository and User classes.
+- Expand your filtering functionality to include multiple tags and be able to search by both name and ingredients.

-- Implementing a rating system would be helpful for a user!
+- Implement a rating system would be helpful for a user!
 This could include a 5 star rating system, a way to leave reviews, etc!

 - You may also collaborate with instructors to personalize an extension for this project.